Affordable Homeowner’s Insurance

 Liability protection

 A typical homeowners insurance policy provides liability coverage when someone not living with you is injured while on your property.
 For example, if a visitor trips over your broken porch step.
-Bodily injury liability coverage may help pay for your resulting legal expenses or the visitor’s associated medical bills if you are found at fault.
+Bodily injury liability coverage may help pay for your resulting legal expenses or the visitor’s associated medical bills if you are at fault.
 You may increase your liability coverage limits by adding a personal umbrella policy.
 Your TrueCoverage agent can explain what options are available to you.

 Coverage limits and deductibles